Available Education Benefits

 Montgomery GI Bill® Active Duty (Chapter 30)

 The Montgomery GI Bill is for individuals who have served on active duty.
 Benefits are provided up to 36 months and generally must be used within 10 years of discharge.
-This bill can be applied for prior to discharge.
+The Montgomery GI Bill can be applied for prior to discharge.
 The monthly benefit paid is based on the length of service, category, and DoD kickers into your MGIB Fund (if applicable).
 Monthly WAVE (Web Automated Verification of Enrollment) verification is needed to receive payments.

 Vocational Rehabilitation and Employment (Chapter 31)